VishalRu/Search-Engine/README.md

 And, after implementing above discussed algorithms and we analyzed the results using different input data set on differnt algorthms.

 Please refer to the "Analysis of Algorithms in Text based Search Engine" for the analysis of various algorithms.

+PS: Source Code can be provided upon request.